lsst-sqre/phalanx/docs/applications/postgres/index.rst

 .. important::

    Do not use this service for important data.
-   Use a managed relational database, such as Google CloudSQL, instead.
+   Use a managed relational database, such as Google Cloud SQL, instead.

-   Production instances of the Science Platform use CloudSQL or a local external PostgreSQL server for the Gafaelfawr token database instead of this service.
+   Production instances of the Science Platform use Cloud SQL or a local external PostgreSQL server for the Gafaelfawr token database instead of this service.

 .. jinja:: postgres
    :file: applications/_summary.rst.jinja